codecombat/codecombat/docs/PRODUCT_RULES.md

 - `boolean`, `true`, `false`, `always`, constants, assignment and `hero.isTrue(boolean)` appear from mission 03.
 - `while (true)` and the infinite-loop warning appear from mission 14.

+## Field and editor presentation

+- Immediately before the field-progress block, the field panel displays `MISSION XX - mission title`.
+- `MISSION XX` uses the same yellow eyebrow style as the main mission card.
+- The separator and mission title are white and use normal font weight.
+- The JavaScript editor has a styled vertical scrollbar harmonized with the game panels and remains easy to use with long programs.
+- Loop victory conditions appear inside the field-progress block before the progress track.

 ## Action execution

 - Every click on `実行する`, including Ctrl/Command+Enter, starts the adventure from field 1 of the current mission.